SpatialConnect/SpatialConnect.github.io/README.md

-# bigspatial2024.github.io
+# SpatialConnect2025.github.io
- BigSpatial24 Website
+SpatialConnect 2025 Website

-This website is for the 12th ACM SIGSPATIAL International BigSpatial workshop in Atlanta, Georgia, USA.
+This website is for the 1st ACM SIGSPATIAL International Workshop on Spatial Intelligence for Smart and Connected Communities.